-de facto specific within the meaning of section 771(5A)(D)(iii)(I) of the Act because the actual number of recipients is limited.
+Information provided by the GOK demonstrates that only a limited number of companies claimed this tax credit in 2014.91 Accordingly, we preliminarily determine that this program is de facto specific within the meaning of section 771(5A)(D)(iii)(I) of the Act because the actual number of recipients is limited.
 This finding is consistent with Large Residential Washers from Korea, in which we relied on information that is comparable to that which the GOK provided in the current investigation.
-This program results in a financial contribution from the GOK to recipients in the form of revenue foregone, as described in section 771(5)(D)(ii) of the Act.
+92 This program results in a financial contribution from the GOK to recipients in the form of revenue foregone, as described in section 771(5)(D)(ii) of the Act.
 The benefit conferred on the recipient is the difference between the amount of taxes it paid and the amount of taxes that it would have paid in the absence of this program, as described in 19 CFR 351.509(a), effectively, the amount of the tax credit claimed.

 To calculate the benefit, we divided the amount of the tax savings received by Hyundai Steel by its total sales during the POI.
-On this basis, we preliminarily determine that Hyundai Steel received a countervailable subsidy rate of 0.15 percent ad valorem under this program.97
+On this basis, we preliminarily determine that Hyundai Steel received a countervailable subsidy rate of 0.15 percent ad valorem under this program.93

-6. RSTA Article 25(3): Tax Credit for Investment in Environmental and Safety Facilities
+RSTA Article 25(3): Tax Credit for Investment in Facilities for Environment or Safety 6.